 Public footpaths and open access land.
 There is a small gate into the eastern and western wall.

 Access is by permissive path from South House.
 Hazards include some unstable clints and grykes, and wet pavement can be slippery.
-No/very limited accessibility for wheelchair users.
+No access for wheelchair users.
 Route to reserve entrance involves a 20 minute walk up a steady slope of mixed road, track and open field.

 When to visit

 Surrounded by dry stone walls, typical in the Yorkshire Dales National Park, South House Pavement Nature Reserve is a fantastic example of a limestone pavement.
 A great site for the sure-footed, the mosaic of narrow clints (blocks) and grykes (fissures) provides a wide range of climatic and soil conditions, leading to high botanical diversity.
 It does mean however that it can be rather difficult to venture across, particularly in wet weather when it is best avoided.

 The pavement fissures support plants including meadowsweet, broad buckler fern and hart’s tongue fern.
 The depressions in the limestone pavement allows the development of thicker, damp soil which support heather, while pink hairy stonecrop grows near pools of water on the bare rock.

 Spring is the best time to see blue moor grass in flower, which is a nationally scarce species.
 It is when wheatear and meadow pipit also start to sing on site.

 In summer species of interest within the pavement include ridgig buckler fern and hairy stonecrop.
 In autumn rowan and harebells provide some late season colour.
 In winter harts-tongue fern stands out as many of the other species have died back for the winter.

 - Spring: Birds - Meadow pipit; Wheatear; Plants - Blue moor-grass

 - Summer: Plants - Rigid buckler fern; Hairy stonecrop

 - Winter: Plants - Hart's-tongue